 In the midst of this naturist-resort’s natural surroundings, we started to bat around death and Heinz began to realize that Brigitte is absolutely right; death is as much part of life, as birth.
 As nature is more just and humane than human beings, and everyone must finally pay the dept of nature to close the circle, death cannot be that awful.
 In contrary, it might even be a human act!

-Nude and unshielded in nature, we quickly agreed that without fear of death doors open to countless unexpected opportunities.
+We quickly agreed that without fear of death, doors open to countless unexpected opportunities.
 If you don’t fear death, you don’t have to be afraid to look into the future.
 Who is not afraid of death can exchange an ordered, regular life against a life in freedom - that’s exactly what we intended to implement as quickly as possible after our return home.

 We simply decided to take advantage of our status as dinkies (double income, no kids), to work as short as absolutely necessary, then to hang up our jobs and from then on, devote our lives to just travel – lifelong!
 Just to discover other countries and cultures, to gourmandise and to visit naturist places, to leave all cares behind.